-One goal of the smart home standard matter is to make the commissioning of devices quick and easy.
+One goal of the smart home standard Matter is to make the commissioning of devices quick and easy.
 They should be able to be installed without prior knowledge.
 A smartphone app supports users in the process.
-It guides them step by step through the so-called onboarding and adds new matter products to the smart home.
-Certified devices are expected to receive a QR code containing all the necessary information to establish an encrypted connection.
-The smartphone only has to pick up this square code with the camera and process the information it contains.
+It guides them step by step through the so-called onboarding and adds new Matter products to the smart home.

 Devices that connect via Wi-Fi receive their access data at the same time.
 The smartphone automatically transmits them via Bluetooth – without entering a password on the screen.
-Such processes already exist in some cases, for example with Apple and SmartThings (see picture above).
-Thanks to standardization, however, they should work across manufacturers in the future – on all smart home systems that support matter.
+Such processes already exist in some cases, for example with Apple and SmartThings.
+Thanks to standardization, however, they should work across manufacturers in the future – on all smart home systems that support Matter.

 Apple has shown that this process can be completely self-explanatory and smooth.
 For its HomeKit home control system, the iPhone inventor developed a method years ago that must be supported by every manufacturer whose product is to receive an official HomeKit certificate.
 The scanning function is integrated into the operating system.
 Apple’s Home app on the iPhone or iPad – as well as manufacturer programs that support HomeKit – make use of it.
 When adding new devices, the screen always shows the same window with a live image of the camera (picture below).
 As soon as a HomeKit code appears in the field of view, the app automatically recognizes it and offers the device for installation.

 With the iPhone 7, another option was added: On newer smartphones from Apple and correspondingly equipped HomeKit devices, information can also be exchanged wirelessly via radio – without a camera scan.
 To do this, the iPhone is held close to the device.
 Suitable products can be identified by a radio wave symbol on the code label, but they are not yet very widespread.